denihs/cortex-cli/README.md

 - `--header <text>`: Add a custom header to the commit message (will be added above the generated message)
 - `--commitStaged`: After generating the message, prompt to commit staged changes
 - `--commitAndPush`: After generating the message, prompt to commit staged changes and push them to the remote repository
+- `--verbose`: Show detailed information about the current configuration and execution

 ### Examples